Best Practices for Generative AI in Research

 How exactly to accomplish this is the tricky part.

-The current standard of practice for acknowledging the use of generative AI in research projects is outlined in the authorship and publishing guidelines of all the major scholarly journals, such as:
+The current standard of practice for acknowledging the using AI for research projects is outlined in the authorship and publishing guidelines of all the major scholarly journals, such as:

-• Science journals (summarized)- Each author agrees to be personally accountable for the author’s own contributions and for ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated, resolved, and documented in the literature.
+- Science journals (summarized)- Each author agrees to be personally accountable for the author’s contributions and for ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated, resolved, and documented in the literature.
 In addition, artificial intelligence tools cannot be authors.

-• JAMA network (extracted)- The submission and publication of content created by artificial intelligence, language models, machine learning, or similar technologies is discouraged, unless part of formal research design or methods, and is not permitted without clear description of the content that was created and the name of the model or tool, version and extension numbers, and manufacturer.
+- JAMA Network (extracted)- The submission and publication of content created by artificial intelligence, language models, machine learning, or similar technologies is discouraged, unless part of formal research design or methods, and is not permitted without a clear description of the content that was created and the name of the model or tool, version and extension numbers, and manufacturer.
 Authors must take responsibility for the integrity of the content generated by these models and tools.

 How to cite the use of AI is still evolving.
 Understanding when it is necessary can be confusing, but it is always best to err on the side of caution.
 Follow your institution’s and intended journal’s guidelines explicitly.
 Never assume ‘they won’t find out.’